|

 •Redness around the iris

-•Pain that may range from aching or soreness to intense discomfort
+•Pain that may range from aching or soreness

 •Small pupil